bonsai-rx/zeromq/docs/articles/client-server.md

 Eventually, we will use these unique client addresses to route server messages back to specific client.
 For now, we'll implement a more basic approach where the server just sends messages back to the client that originally sent them.
 The Bonsai ZeroMQ library provides a convenient operator for this task in the form of [`SendResponse`](xref:Bonsai.ZeroMQ.SendResponse).

 - Add a [`SendResponse`](xref:Bonsai.ZeroMQ.SendResponse) operator after the [`Router`](xref:Bonsai.ZeroMQ.Router) in a separate branch.
-- Inside (double-click on [`SendResponse`](xref:Bonsai.ZeroMQ.SendResponse)) add a [`String`](xref:Bonsai.Expressions.StringProperty) node with a generic response value like `ServerResponse` after the `Source` operator.
+- Inside (double-click on [`SendResponse`](xref:Bonsai.ZeroMQ.SendResponse)) add a [`String`](xref:Bonsai.Expressions.StringProperty) operator with a generic response value like `ServerResponse` after the `Source` operator.

 :::workflow
 ![Basic server response](~/workflows/server-basic-response.bonsai)
 :::

-The [`SendResponse`](xref:Bonsai.ZeroMQ.SendResponse) node has a couple of interesting properties which may not be immediately obvious from this simple example.
-First, this node always transmits its response back to the ZeroMQ socket that initiated the request (in this case one of our [`Dealer`](xref:Bonsai.ZeroMQ.Dealer) clients) and we therefore do not need to specify an address in its processing logic.
+The [`SendResponse`](xref:Bonsai.ZeroMQ.SendResponse) operator has a couple of interesting properties which may not be immediately obvious from this simple example.
+First, this operator always transmits its response back to the ZeroMQ socket that initiated the request (in this case one of our [`Dealer`](xref:Bonsai.ZeroMQ.Dealer) clients) and we therefore do not need to specify an address in its processing logic.
 Second, the internal flow of [`SendResponse`](xref:Bonsai.ZeroMQ.SendResponse) logic is computed asynchronously.
 This is very useful for responses that require more intensive computation and allows a [`Router`](xref:Bonsai.ZeroMQ.Router) to deal with frequent incoming [`Dealer`](xref:Bonsai.ZeroMQ.Dealer) requests efficiently.

 > [!Note]
 > Imagine, for example, that our Dealer sockets were sending video snippets to a Router server that is tasked with doing some processing of the video and returning the results back to the Dealers.
 If the responses were not computed in an asynchronous manner we would start to incur a bottleneck on the router if there were many connected Dealers or frequent Dealer requests.